ECON4715 – Labour Economics

 Recommended previous knowledge

-- The course develops basic issues and notions from both micro and macro economics.
-Important micro building blocks are the theory of the firm, information economics, welfare economics, and the theory of consumer behaviour, hereunder labour supply.
-Among important macro building blocks are the analytical foundations for the Phillips curve, and the idea of rational expectations.
-It is desirable to have some background in mathematics beyond the elementary level, in particular knowledge of the Bellman principle, and theory of integration.
+- The course develops basic issues and notions from both microeconomics and macroeconomics.
+Important micro building blocks are the theory of the firm, information economics and the theory of consumer behavior, hereunder labor supply.

 - 10 credits overlap with ECON510 Arbeidsmarkedsøkonomi